simoncozens/babelfont/docs/Glyph.md

 it will be a `dict`.

-Note that there is an important distinction between the Python object format of this field and the NFSF-JSON representation.
+Note that there is an important distinction between the Python object format of this field and the Babelfont-JSON representation.
 When stored to JSON, this key is exported not as `_formatspecific` but as a simple underscore (`_`).